 The university’s official verification of enrollment is provided to students at no cost by the National Student Clearinghouse.
 Students can print an enrollment verification form from Patriot Web by clicking the “Order Enrollment Verification” link under the Student Records tab.
 Verifications can be used for insurance companies, scholarships, military identification cards, prospective employment, student housing, and all other services that require proof of being enrolled at Mason.

-How can my student change his/her permanent address on file with the university?
+How can my student change their permanent address on file with the university?

 My student was sick and had to miss several classes.
-What should he/she do?
+What should they do?

-Your student should contact his/her instructor and let them know about absences due to illness.
+Your student should contact their instructors and let them know about absences due to illness.
 Every instructor has a specific attendance policy which can be found on the class syllabus.
-If your student is going to be out for an extended period of time, he/she can contact the Dean of Students Office at 703-993-2884.
+If your student is going to be out for an extended period of time, they should contact the Dean of Students Office at 703-993-2884.